Enhancing pre-service learning systems in early childhood intervention

 Crosswalk of the Initial Practice-Based Professional Preparation Standards EI/ECSE (2020) and the Professional Standards and Competencies for ECE (2020)

-- Sample Syllabus Standard 1 Child development
+Sample Syllabus for each Standard

-These sample syllabi provide ideas, resources, activities, readings, and assignments, aligned with the CEC Initial Practice-Based Standards for Early Interventionists/Early Childhood Special Educators (2020) and DEC Recommended Practices (2014).
+These sample syllabi provide ideas, resources, activities, readings, and assignments, aligned with the Initial Practice-Based Standards for Early Interventionists/Early Childhood Special Educators (2020) and DEC Recommended Practices (2014).
 Consider state and university policies and add them as appropriate.
 This is an example only and is not a complete syllabus.

 The DEC Recommended Practices provide guidance to practitioners and families about the most effective ways to improve the learning outcomes and promote the development of young children, birth through five years of age, who have or are at-risk for developmental delays or disabilities.
 The DEC Recommended Practices are based on the best available empirical evidence as well as the wisdom and experience of the field.